IBM/SalesEnablement-COS-L3/docs/Part 2/03 ClickThru.md

 10. Click the **COS-L3** option in the resource group pull-down menu.
 11. Click the **Create** button.

 Once the provisioning completes, the new COS service can be found in the **Storage** section of the IBM Cloud Portal dashboard.
 The COS service instance is now ready for use.
-In the next part of the demonstration guide, learn how to provision a **COS bucket**.
+In the next part of the demonstration guide, learn how to provision a **Key Protect** service instance and **Root Key**.